-Carole A. Feuerman is recognized as a pioneering figure in the world of hyperrealist sculpture.
-Together with Hanson and De Andrea, she was one of the three leaders that started the movement in the late seventies by making life sculptures that portrayed their models precisely.
-Dubbed ‘the reigning doyenne of super-realism’ by art historian John T. Spike, Feuerman has solidified her place in art history.
+Carole A. Feuerman (b.
+1945) is recognized as a pioneering figure in the world of hyperrealist sculpture.
+Together with Duane Hanson and John De Andrea, she was one of the three leaders that started the movement of hyperrealism in the late seventies by making life sculptures that portrayed their models precisely.
+Dubbed ‘the reigning doyenne of super-realism’ by art historian John T. Spike, Feuerman has strongly solidified her place in art history.

 Feuerman’s prolific career has spanned over four decades and seven continents.
 She has had eight museum retrospectives and has four catalogue raisonnés.
 Her works continue to be exhibited worldwide in galleries, parks, and museums.
 In the last four years she has exhibited in museums worldwide.
 Including at the Venice Biennale and Musei Di Rimini, both in Italy; the National Museum of China in Shanghai; Daejeon Museum in South Korea; the Contemporary Art Museum in Aachen, Germany; Museo de Bellas Artes de Bilbao, Spain; and the Academia de Bellas Artes de Madrid, Spain.